Skip to content

 Nürburgring 24h Circuit

-The fourth race of the championship kicks off the triad of legendary venues that form the second half of the season.
-We're visiting the scene of a legendary duel between Klaus Ludwig and Johnny Cecotto.
+The third race of the season revisits the scene of a legendary duel between Klaus Ludwig and Johnny Cecotto.
 In support of the 1992 Nürburgring 24 Hours, the 6th round of the DTM championship (Race 11 + 12) was hosted at the long circuit that combines the Nürburgring GP circuit with the famous Nordschleife.
 After spectacular battles for the win against Cecotto's BMW throughout both races, Ludwig in the Mercedes 190E Evo II emerged victorious.

 Unlike the other 5 rounds of the season, we will make a rolling start here.
 The participants will spawn on Döttinger Höhe just before Antoniusbuche and will roll towards the Start/Finish line in double-file formation, with the pole sitter limited to a maximum of 80 km/h while the rest of the field does its best to stay in formation in the spawned order.
 Cars behind the pole sitter can catch up until Hohenrain chicane where the 80 km/h limit takes effect for everyone else.
 The start zone is between the start of the GP circuit's pit wall and the start/finish line.
 In the start zone, the pole sitter is allowed to initiate the flying start by accelerating.
 That moment will start the race for everyone else.
 If anybody starts from the pit lane, they must wait in front in front of the pit exit lights in the pit lane until the entire field has passed the pit exit during the flying start.